Sensirion/arduino-i2c-sfx6xxx/README.md

 | 6 | green | SDA | I2C: Serial data input / output |

 The recommended voltage is 24V.

+> Make sure to use pull-up resistors when the used board does not include them in order to ensure a clean I2C signal.
+Learn more about pull-up resistors [here](https://github.com/Sensirion/arduino-i2c-different-buses-example/blob/main/i2c-pull-up-resistors-intro.md).

 ### Board specific wiring
 You will find pinout schematics for recommended board models below: